 - 1 teaspoon vanilla bean paste (see note)

-- 1 cup milk (I used whole milk)
+- 1 cup milk, at room temperature (I used whole milk)

 Instructions